Mediocrity is like quicksand – the more we move around in it, the more it absorbs us.

-If a brand changed their color scheme from red to blue, this signifies a minor change for customers.
-Furthermore, it would lack the comprehensive, deep-rooted qualities of a rebranding.
+If a brand changes their color scheme from red to blue, this signifies a minor change for customers.
+Furthermore, it lacks the comprehensive, deep-rooted qualities of a rebranding.

 Much more than a new aesthetic, a rebrand inspires new values, concepts and confidence in audiences.